DEDSEC7606/DEDSEC7606/README.md

 - 👋 Hi, I’m AJEY AKA @DEDSEC7606
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Cybersecurity
 - 💞️ I’m looking to collaborate on a coding expert
 - 📫 How to reach me ...instagram.com/_.smart._